You are here

 - Nigel's surgery 29: Looking after homeless patients in general practice sets out our specific expectations for meeting the needs of homeless people.

 - Nigel’s surgery 36: Registration and treatment of asylum seekers and refugees sets out our expectations for meeting the needs of asylum seekers and refugees

-GP practices provide care to their local population and this includes the most vulnerable in our society.
-Practices are in a key position to tackle health inequalities and so it is essential that vulnerable and social excluded groups of people can access good quality health care.
+GP practices provide care to their local population, including the most vulnerable in our society.
+Practices are in a key position to tackle health inequalities.
+It is essential vulnerable and social excluded groups of people can access good quality health care.
 This starts with being able to register with a GP.

 - Last updated: